Nietzsche and Authentic Living

 Friedrich Nietzsche’s drive in Twilight of the Idols is to promote authentic living by any means necessary.

 Most People, as Nietzsche sees them, don’t have the faintest idea of who they are, much less who they should be.
-Toward the end of his maxims he asks questions of conscience which includes, “Are you genuine? or only an actor?
+Toward the end of his maxims he asks questions of conscience, which include, “Are you genuine? or only an actor?
 A representative, or that itself which is represented? ⎯Finally, you are no more than an imitation of an actor" (37).
 He feels it is imperative for people to seriously question themselves and whether or not they are simply being led around by the institutions designed to help them.

 With the death of limitation comes the birth of an authentic life.
-When freed from socially-constructed binary systems people are allowed to express feelings and desires of a more authentic nature.
+When freed from socially-constructed binary systems, people are allowed to express feelings and desires of a more authentic nature.
 In such a state one lives with greater intensity and on a level beyond the scope of the unliberated mind.